 Macquarie has developed an economic capital model that is used to quantify MGL's aggregate level of risk.
-The economic capital framework compliments the management of specific risk types such as equity, credit, market and operational risk by providing an aggregate view of the risk profile of MGL.
+The economic capital framework complements the management of specific risk types such as equity, credit, market and operational risk by providing an aggregate view of MGL's risk profile.